cucapra/pollen/pollen/pollen-docs.md

 `t = T | T[] | String | P | List<T> | List<P> | R`

-But the `List` types are not exposed to the user, nor is the keyword available.
+The `Set` type is not exposed to the user, nor is the keyword available.

 3. If/else